Tent Schools International

 Q: How does Tent Schools International define “displaced”?

 A: We define displaced as those fleeing war, natural disaster or persecution related to religion, gender, ethnicity, nationality or ability.
 Some, not all, have refugee status within their host nations.
+The United Nations reports there are 110 million forcibly displaced people worldwide.
+Forty-three million of these are children, 36.4 million are technically refugees.

 Q: Are the schools you establish actually in tents?